-On October 22, 1993, the Company entered into a Distribution Agreement (the "Distribution Agreement") with Cobe for Cobe to be the Company's exclusive, worldwide distributor of the Aastrom CPS for stem cell therapy applications (the "Stem Cell Therapy Applications").
+On October 22, 1993, the Company entered into a Distribution Agreement (the "Distribution Agreement") with Cobe for Cobe to be the Company's exclusive, worldwide marketing, distribution and service provider for the Aastrom CPS for stem cell therapy applications (the "Stem Cell Therapy Applications").
 Under the terms of the Company's Distribution Agreement with Cobe, other than with respect to sales to affiliates, the Company is precluded from selling the Aastrom CPS to customers for stem cell therapy applications.
-The Company has, however, reserved the right to sell the Aastrom CPS for: (i) all diagnostic or other non-therapeutic Clinical applications; (ii) all gene therapy or gene transfer applications, including those for stem cells; (iii) all non-human applications that are labeled not for human use.
+The Company has, however, reserved the right to sell the Aastrom CPS for: (i) all diagnostic or other non-therapeutic clinical applications; (ii) all gene therapy or gene transfer applications, including those for stem cells; (iii) all non-human applications; (iv) certain permitted clinical research applications; and (v) all applications that are labeled not for human use.
 The Company has also reserved the unconditional right to sell other products under development, including but not limited to products based upon its gene loading technology.
 The initial term of the Distribution Agreement expires on October 22, 2003, and Cobe has the option to extend the term for an additional ten-year period.
-The Company is responsible for the expenses to obtain FDA and other regulatory approval in the United States, while Cobe is responsible for the expenses to obtain regulatory approval in foreign countries to allow for worldwide marketing of the Aastrom CPS for Stem Cell Therapy Applications.
+The Company is responsible for the expenses to obtain FDA and other regulatory approval in the United States, while

+Cobe is responsible for the expenses to obtain regulatory approval in foreign countries to allow for worldwide marketing of the Aastrom CPS for Stem Cell Therapy Applications.
 See "Business Risks--Consequences of Cobe Relationship."